limyansky/personal_website/_drafts/Exploring-My-Lifetime-Spotify-History.md

 Which leads me to...

 ## The Spotify API
 If you aren't familiar, API stands for "application programming interface", and is a simple way for apps to talk to one another.
 For example, here's an "API Endpoint" that asks the "REST Countries API" to give you information about Russia:
+{:refdef: style="text-align: center;"}
 [https://restcountries.com/v3.1/name/Russia](https://restcountries.com/v3.1/name/Russia)
+{:refdef}

 If you instead want to know information about Germany, you can change the address to:

+{:refdef: style="text-align: center;"}
 [https://restcountries.com/v3.1/name/Germany](https://restcountries.com/v3.1/name/Germany)
+{:refdef}

 The idea is that your program is able to ask simple questions in this format ("Tell me about Germany"), and get an answer that is easy for the computer to understand and work with.

 The [Spotify API](https://developer.spotify.com/documentation/web-api) is free, but does require you to make a developer account and generate some credentials for yourself before you can use it.
 If you want a fun example of the kind of app you can build around this, check out [statsforspotify.com](https://www.statsforspotify.com/).
 After logging into your account, this website gives you details such as your top artists over a 4-week or 6-month time period, or the lifetime of your account.
 Why only these time periods?
-Well, the Spotify API has a [get user's top items](https://developer.spotify.com/documentation/web-api/reference/get-users-top-artists-and-tracks) function, which allows you to request a user's most-streamed items over a `short_term`(4 week), `medium_term`(6 month) or `long_term` (all) time period.
+Well, the Spotify API has a [get user's top items](https://developer.spotify.com/documentation/web-api/reference/get-users-top-artists-and-tracks) function, which allows you to request a user's most-streamed items over a `short_term` (4 week), `medium_term` (6 month) or `long_term` (all) time period.
 In fact, after taking a minute to dig through the API documentation, we can see that Stats for Spotify is a minimalist wrapper around the larger Spotify API!

 The downside to this, versus specifically downloading your data, is that your analysis is much more limited in scope.